Secretchronicles/main-website/content/en/news/2014-09-13-new-server-and-website.md

 Note we are in the process of changing our infrastructure.
 We have been kindly granted a free virtual server by the German company [First Root UG][3], to whom I express my explicit gratitude.
-Additionally, I have purchased the domain `secretchronicles.de` so that we can now unite all of our infrastructure on a single domain and server.
+Additionally, I have purchased the domain `secretchronicles.org` so that we can now unite all of our infrastructure on a single domain and server.

-As a consequence, the websites on Secretchronicles that were previously scattered around my private `quintilianus.eu` domain will now be moved gradually over to the new `secretchronicles.de` domain.
+As a consequence, the websites on Secretchronicles that were previously scattered around my private `quintilianus.eu` domain will now be moved gradually over to the new `secretchronicles.org` domain.
 The sites hosted on my private server and even on my Raspberry Pi will be moved over to the new server.
 This process will take time, but I will continue to inform you on this blog.
 As of this writing, the following sites have already been moved:

-* The scripting forum from `smc.quintilianus.eu` has been moved to `forum.secretchronicles.de`.
+* The scripting forum from `smc.quintilianus.eu` has been moved to `forum.secretchronicles.org`.
-* The chatlogs have been moved from `secretmaryo.quintilianus.eu` to `chatlogs.secretchronicles.de`.
+* The chatlogs have been moved from `secretmaryo.quintilianus.eu` to `chatlogs.secretchronicles.org`.
 * _furbot_, our helpful IRC bot, now runs on `alexandria`, which is the nickname of our new server.
-* A new website (this one) has been added as `www.secretchronicles.de`.
+* A new website (this one) has been added as `secretchronicles.org`.

 Please help us to give this fork the necessary momentum it needs to evolve and grow, so that the old SMC gains new life with new